creativecreatorormaybenot/clock/README.md

 ## TODO

-* Check if temperature animates from the correct spot on change.
+* Fix temperature implicit animation when the temperature unit also changes.

 <hr>